Met Office Yellow weather warning for snow and ice in Northern Ireland - up to 15 cm snow possible on higher ground

-Up to 15 cm snow possible in Northern Ireland as Met Office issue Yellow weather warning - full list of schools closed today
+Treacherous driving conditions this morning as Met Office Yellow weather warning in place until noon today

-The Met Office has issued a Yellow weather warning for Northern Ireland between noon today (January 17) and noon tomorrow January 18).
+The Met Office Yellow weather warning for Northern Ireland is due to end at noon today – after being in place for 24 hours.

 The warning says that “snow showers and icy stretches may cause some disruption”.